sodadata/docs/soda/quick-start-dev.md

             fi
           fi
       # Step 6: Find an existing comment by GitHub Actions bot containing 'Soda Scan Summary'.
-      # This steps determines whether to create a new comment, or update an existing.
+      # This step determines whether to create a new comment, or update an existing.
       - name: Find comment
         uses: peter-evans/find-comment@v2
         id: fc